FREQUENTLY ASKED QUESTIONS

-Q. Will the songs you've been releasing recently via Patreon ever be available publicly?
-This is to say, will I ever be able to find them on Spotify, iTunes or anywhere else?
-I don't want to miss anything.
+Q. Will the songs you've been releasing recently via Patreon ever be available publicly, i.e. on Spotify, iTunes or anywhere else?

-A. Most of the songs I'm releasing via Patreon will never be available anywhere else.
-While there is still a small chance that a few of the new tracks may eventually be re-recorded, edited, tweaked and re-mastered for future compilations, signing up to support me through Patreon is the best way to make sure you won't ever miss anything I release.
-I promise to keep pushing myself to create my best work through this new platform, so thank you so much again for your support!
+A. Most of the songs I'm releasing via Patreon will not be available anywhere else.
+Though there is still a small chance that a few of the Patreon songs may mutate and eventually be re-recorded, edited, tweaked or re-mastered for future compilations, signing up to support me through Patreon is the only way to make sure you won't ever miss any of my new jams.
+Thank you so much again for your support!

 Q. Can I use one of your songs on my podcast / YouTube channel / Twitch stream etc.?

 A. Yes, yes and yes.
-Anyone out there has blanket permission to use my music for new media projects like these, as long as it's not being monetized.
+Anyone out there has blanket permission to use any of my music for any projects, as long as it's not being monetized.
 If you are monetizing it, hit me up and we can work something out.
 Thanks!

 Q. Will you please come play my venue / wedding / school / convention?

 A. If you have a serious offer and a venue ready, please email my agent Eva and we'll make it happen!
 I also do school workshops.

 Q. I am getting engaged / it's my girlfriend's birthday / my son just graduated from middle school / something else amazing happened to someone important to me.
 Would you please record him or her a congratulatory message?

 A. Happy to record congratulatory videos or freestyle raps for all of your celebratory needs.
 All I ask is that you support my Patreon at any level you feel comfortable, and I'll send you whatever you need.

 Q. Is the upcoming show in (insert any town's name here) all ages?